 The UN system has its own focal point with the Office of the Special Adviser on the Prevention of Genocide, attached to which is also a Special Adviser on R2P (although the latter position is regrettably now very much a part-time one and not based in New York).
-That has needed to be supplemented by a more wholehearted institutional commitment to making R2P work, especially in relation to effective early warning, and some potentially important steps were taken in that direction with the Secretary-General's announced "Rights Up Front" initiative announced in November 2013.26 Itself largely a response to the UN system's failure to act strongly and effectively in the face of the rapidly unfolding human rights crisis in Sri Lanka in 2009, this is focusing on a much stronger and more timely information flow within the UN system, and from the UN to member states, and better coordinated responses across the system.
-After its first year of operation the initiative was still showing more promise than performance.27 But at least reaction to the initiative from member states to date has been strongly positive, contesting the notion still being advanced by some R2P critics that many states will never be sympathetic to the characterization of emerging human rights problems in R2P terms because of the slippery slide to ultimate military intervention that characterization is thought to entail.
+That has needed to be supplemented by a more wholehearted institutional commitment to making R2P work, especially in relation to effective early warning, and some potentially important steps were taken in that direction with the Secretary-General's announced 'Rights Up Front' initiative announced in November 2013.26 Itself largely a response to the UN system's failure to act strongly and effectively in the face of the rapidly unfolding human rights crisis in Sri Lanka in 2009, this is focusing on a much stronger and more timely information flow within the UN system, and from the UN to Member States, and better coordinated responses across the system.
+After its first year of operation the initiative was still showing more promise than performance.27 But at least reaction to the initiative from Member States to date has been strongly positive, contesting the notion still being advanced by some R2P critics that many states will never be sympathetic to the characterization of emerging human rights problems in R2P terms because of the slippery slide to ultimate military intervention that characterization is thought to entail.

-More institutional response capacity is needed in the civilian sphere in the form of the organization and resourcing of civilian capability able to be utilized, as occasion arises, for diplomatic mediation, civilian policing and other critical administrative support for countries at risk of atrocity crimes occurring or recurring: commitments to develop that capability have to date been more often rhetorical than real.
-But probably the most crucial institutional need for the future is to create a culture of effective support for the International Criminal Court and the evolving machinery of international criminal justice, designed to enable not only trial and punishment for some of the worst mass atrocity crimes of the past, but potentially providing an important new deterrent for the future.
-National level support for the ICC is crucial in the absence of any international marshals service to apprehend indictees and enforce punishments, but that has far too often not been forthcoming, and the ICC has been struggling to maintain its credibility.
-28 One of the biggest problems remains the failure of the US, China and Russia to sign the treaty creating the court, and to apply obvious double standards in such support as it has offered: while the US has in recent years been willing to use the Court as a tool against atrocity-perpetrators like Libya's Gaddafi and Syria's al-Assad, it has won few admirers for its selectivity, being totally unwilling to submit its own personnel or close allies like Israel to potential court process.
-Threat of ICC prosecution is an
+More institutional response capacity is needed in the civilian sphere in the form of the organization and resourcing of civilian capability able to be utilized, as occasion arises, for diplomatic mediation, civilian policing, and other critical administrative support for countries at risk of atrocity crimes occurring or recurring: commitments to develop that capability have to date been more often rhetorical than real.
+But probably the most crucial institutional need for the future is to create a culture of effective support for the International Criminal Court (ICC) and the evolving machinery of international criminal justice, designed to enable not only trial and punishment for some of the worst mass atrocity crimes of the past, but potentially providing an important new deterrent for the (p.
+923) future.
+National level support for the ICC is crucial in the absence of any international marshals service to apprehend indictees and enforce punishments, but that has far too often not been forthcoming, and the ICC has been struggling to maintain its credibility.28 One of the biggest problems remains the failure of the United States, China, and Russia to sign the treaty creating the Court, and to apply obvious double standards in such support as it has offered: while the United States has in recent years been willing to use the Court as a tool against atrocity-perpetrators like Libya's Gadhafi and Syria's al-Assad, it has won few admirers for its selectivity, being totally unwilling to submit its own personnel or close allies like Israel to potential court process.
+Threat of ICC prosecution is an indispensable R2P tool for both prevention and reaction, and ensuring the maintenance of the Court's credibility must be one of the highest priorities for R2P advocates in the years ahead.